nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 At the point at which the record is filed, there is opportunity for the user to provide comments against the report or part of the report that they are filing.

+GP Connect will return any diagnosticReports that are associated with a patient whether they have been filled or not.
+Where reports have been filed there will be a 'Filing comments' observation that says when the result/report was filed and details any comments made by the user at the time.

 ## Report structure

 The following entity diagram describes the logical model for investigations in GP Connect: